TOPLLab/WARDuino/README.md

 cd WARDuino
 mkdir build-emu
 cd build-emu
-cmake ..
+cmake .. -D BUILD_EMULATOR=ON
 make
 ```

-This will build the command-line tool (EMULATOR) by default.
+This will build the command-line tool (EMULATOR).

 ### Build for ESP-IDF